FireElementalNE/MPCLoopParallelization/README.md

 In progress:

-* Designing algorithm for multiple loops
+* Designing the algorithm for multiple loops

 ## Building